o1-labs/rfcs/0010-keccak-syscall.md

 place for optimisation in the MIPS code by avoiding calling `8` times the syscall if keys are not far away.

+At the end of the execution, the register `v0` must contain the number of bytes that have been written.

 <!--
 The pre-image key offset is used by the syscall `sysRead` on the file descriptor `fdPreimageRead` is used to know the chunk it is processing.